 Teach all about Labor Day with these lessons ideas, activities, and a fun free printable!
 Don’t get stuck with a complete community helpers unit but instead focus on a quick and interactive lesson focused on Labor Day!
 Keep reading for more and grab the free printable Labor Day activity.

-I don’t know about you, but I feel like if the students are given a day off for a holiday that I am obligated to do a little mini lesson on.
-But Labor Day, what do you say without getting into a big old Community helpers unit?
-And so here are some ideas for Labor Day for Kindergarten that are quick, easy, and relatable for your little people.
-(There is a freebie too all the way at the bottom.)
+I don’t know about you, but I feel like if the students are given a day off for a holiday that I am obligated to do a little mini-lesson on.
+But Labor Day, what do you say without getting into a big old Community helper’s unit?
+And so here are some ideas for Labor Day for Kindergarten that are quick, easy, and relatable for your students (There is a freebie too all the way at the bottom.)